ensemble-ai/exercise-2-camera-control-nkotni/PeerReview.md

 ### Best Practices Infractions ###

-There are only a couple commits to the repository, more commits could be beneficial and more in line with best practice.
+There are only a couple commits to the repository; more commits could be beneficial and in line with best practice.

 [This conditional statement](https://github.com/ensemble-ai/exercise-2-camera-control-nkotni/blob/3e5babba64eb105596c57327472943057002178e/Obscura/scripts/camera_controllers/lerp_target.gd#L46) could benefit from some comments, as there are a lot of nested ifs and math/logic.